 Syllabus Changes: This syllabus will be updated as needed.
 I reserve the right to change any content of the syllabus, at any time, including the grading rubric, re-weighting, and assignments.
-Assignments may be changed or added over the semester.
+Assignments may be changed or added at any point.
 If a change is made, I'll update the syllabus.
-Use the most recent syllabus posted on Learn.
+Check the most recent syllabus posted on Learn.